 - Am I willing to know and pay the full and fair cost of the goods and services I use, including the future ecological and social costs?

-DIVIDE INTO FIVE GROUPS: Peace, Simplicity, Equality, Truth-telling and Integrity.
+DIVIDE INTO FIVE GROUPS: Peace, Simplicity, Equality, Truth-telling, and Integrity.
 Find out what your Faith and Practice says about these testimonies.
 Ask each group to list environmental issues that relate to that testimony and decide whether Earthcare should be included in their testimony.
-They could be asked to design a poster for their testimony with Earthcare included in it, or make another type of presentation of their conclusions.
-Then compare-even argue the cases.
+They could be asked to design a poster for their testimony with Earthcare included in it or make another type of presentation of their conclusions.
+Then compare-even argues the cases.
 Then the leader asks whether a case can be made for a separate Earthcare testimony.

 Source: From a 1994 BeFriending Creation article by William Beale